gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 ## Reference Data

-Our reference data will be supplied in a <TAB> separated file containing the fields
+Our reference data will be supplied in a `TAB` separated file containing the fields

 * the device Fully Qualified Domain Name
 * the device IP Address
 * the device Country location (using ISO 3166-1 alpha-3 codes)
 * the device Site location
 * the device Building location
-* the device TimeZone location (both standard then daylight time zone offsets from UTC)
+* the device Time Zone location (both standard then daylight time zone offsets from UTC)

 For simplicity, our example will use a file with just 5 entries